kailu3/python-data-analysis/docs/type_casting.md

 boolean c = true
 ```

 As you can see, each variable needs to explicitly declared a type.
-In contrast,the equivilant in Python is as follows:
+In contrast, the equivilant in Python is as follows:

 ```python
 a = 'Hello'